 Q: What is the output of -12 // 10?

-Q: What is the sequence of call operators in the expression a * b * c?
+Q: What is the sequence of operators called in the expression a * b * c?

-Q: What id() function in Python is for?
+Q: What does the id() function in Python do?

 Q: What is the yield keyword used for in Python?